 The fishermen of the region know this diversity.
 They have used the trail for centuries and know every plant and animal.
 The fishermen know when the fish are coming.
 They know the tides and the seasons.
 For her, the Rota Vicentina is more than just a path.
 It is a habitat and a place that provides nourishment.
 The Fisherman's Path is a place that offers protection and enables life.

 When you hike the Rota Vicentina, you follow in their footsteps.
 You experience the diversity of nature and feel the connection to the earth.
 You become part of the story.

 - Just outside Malhadinhas lies the Holiday farm O Monte das Flores *, With a rental car you are in 10 minutes in Vila Nova de Milfontes, and also the beach and the fishing path are within easy driving distance.

 - In the middle of nature lies the Herdade do Touril * near Zambujeira do Mar.
-From here you can easily explore the fishing path.
-A car is necessary to drive to the village or to Vila Nova de Milfontes.
+From here you can easily explore the Fishermen's Trail.
+However, a car is necessary to drive into town or to Vila Nova de Milfontes.

-More accommodations on the Costa Vicentina * here.
+More accommodations on the Costa Vicentina * you can also find here.

 During our stay in the Alentejo we walk a few sections on the Rota Vicentina.
 On the one hand, it includes the path on the west coast of the Alentejo.
 The fishermen are still using it on their way to their fishing spots.
 On the other hand, the Rota Vicentina leads in a second part through the cork oak forests inland.
 The coastal path can be difficult and dangerous.
 No wonder in often steep rocky areas, which must be overcome to the sandy beaches.
 The path through the woods is lighter and less dangerous.
 However, you can also do it like we do and choose easier stages on the coastal path.
 We got to know two of these routes on our Travel along the fishing path through the Alentejo.